dannybauman/30-day-map-challenge-2025/README.md

 ### Step-by-Step Process

 **Step 1: Ideation**
-- Use the SAME ideation prompt for Claude, ChatGPT, and Gemini (ensures fair comparison)
+- Used the SAME ideation prompt for Claude, ChatGPT, and Gemini (ensured fair comparison)
-- Ask each platform for 2 ideas for the current day's map theme
+- Asked each platform for 2 ideas for the current day's map theme
-- Paste back full outputs from all 3 platforms into Cursor
+- Pasted back full outputs from all 3 platforms into Cursor
-- Cursor logs all ideas (including iterations if needed) and helps choose the best concept
+- Cursor logged all ideas (including iterations if needed) and helped choose the best concept

 **Step 2: Prompt Preparation**
-- Open `implementation-base.txt` template
+- Opened `implementation-base.txt` template
-- Customize with: theme, chosen concept, data source
+- Customized with: theme, chosen concept, data source
-- Copy the prompt to clipboard
+- Copied the prompt to clipboard

 **Step 3: Parallel Platform Launch**
-Open in separate tabs:
+Opened in separate tabs:
 1. Claude Artifacts (⚠️ struggles with external APIs, but close)
 2. Google Gemini Canvas (⚠️ struggles with external APIs, but was close)
 3. ChatGPT Canvas